benur75/msxpico/README.md

 - Works on most MSX1 computers
 - Sony XV-T550 support

+**Features can be enabled/disabled in the configuration screen**

-For a questions, ideas and orders please contact: msxpico@gmail.com
+**For a questions, ideas and orders please contact: msxpico@gmail.com**

-MANUAL
+# Operation

 Never insert or remove the cartridge when the MSX is powered on!

-Built in menu:
+## Built in menu
 After inserting the cartridge and power up a selection menu is shown on screen.
-It’s a selection of Nextor, fixed Konami games, ASCII games and a SCC demo.
 All these items can be started without a SD card inserted.
-Games with SCC will also produce SCC sound.
-For the Nextor manual, check the Nextor website.
+For help with Nextor please check the Nextor website.

 By pressing the right cursor key the SD card contents is shown.
 In this screen the following files can be started:

 -	.ROM files (support for standard ROMs, ASCII 8, ASCII 16, Konami without SCC and Konami with SCC sound)
+-	.DSK single disk files up to 720kB (for multi disk support please use Nextor together with Sofarun)
 -	.MP3 and .WAV files (48 kHz max)

-Help screen:
+## Help screen
 Help page is shown by pressing the H key

+## Configuration screen
-Configuration screen is shown with SHIFT+H key
+Configuration screen is shown with SHIFT+H key.

-Disk images:
-Please use Nextor with Sofarun.
-Make sure the SD card if formatted at FAT16.
-This can be forced by using Nextor format utility.
-Type call fdisk in BASIC to create partitions and format the SD card.

-SCC+ implementation:
-The SCC+ emulation currently involves the sound chip only.
-Konami ROMs will work without any modifications.
-VGMPLAY and SOFARUN can detect the SCC+ without any issues.
-To be able to detect the SCC+ properly by for instance SD Snatcher, the modified version of game need to be used.
-This might also apply to other games or demos.
+## Sorting
+Sorting switch between alphabetic and size with SELECT key.

+## Extra RAM
+With some options like Nextor extra RAM memory mapper is available.
+The size depends if SCC+ and/or FM-PAC are enabled in the configuration screen.

-RGB LED:
+## RGB LED
+The RGB LED can be enabled or disabled in the configuration screen.

 -	Purple when connected to PC by USB-C for software update
 -	Green steady when software update is finished
 -	Green blink when SD card is accessed when Nextor is used